The skin of the Baird's Tapir commands a very high price. Leather hunting and deforestation has caused their numbers to drop significantly.

 Baby Tapirs spend a long time in their mother's stomach, and are born only one offspring at a time.
 Their slow birth rate makes it difficult for their numbers to recover once it declines.

 The Baird's Tapir is the largest Tapir on the American continent.
 Their skin commands extremely high prices as leather.
 And because of their allegedly tasty meat, many of them have fallen prey to people.
 Water is the safest place when under pursuit of hunters and dogs.
 The Baird's Tapir is a good swimmer and can stay in the water for a long time.

 The Baird's Tapir is losing its home as people cut down the trees in the forests where it lives.
 Deforestation changes the shape of ponds and swamps, rendering water bodies that were once safe unsafe.
 On top of that, the increase in grasslands near their habitat has infected some Baird's Tapir with a contagious diseases carried by domesticated horses.
-The number of Baird's Tapir is said to have diminished to less than half over the last 30 years.
+The number of Baird's Tapir is said to have diminished significantly over the last several decades.

 If you click the words above, you can see other animals related to this one.